-On behalf of the board of Directors, I would like to convey my earnest gratitude to our shareholders, management, staff, valued clients and business partners for their commitment, contributions and support over the past year.
-In spite of internal and external challenges, they surmounted to bring the Group to a position of greater strength and opportunities.
+On behalf of the Board of Directors, I would like to convey my earnest gratitude to our shareholders, management, staff, valued clients and business partners for their commitment, contributions and support over the past year.
+In spite of internal and external challenges, stakeholders did their best to surmount them and to bring the Group to a position of greater strength and opportunities.